deficiency symptoms and how to supplement

 by nutritionist Dr Danielle Crida MBChB, Dip Nutr.

-Vitamin B12 has a complex absorption mechanism that declines with age and a myriad of other factors, meaning that many of us have suboptimal levels.
+Vitamin B12 has a complex absorption mechanism that becomes less efficient with age and a myriad of other factors, meaning that many of us have suboptimal levels.
 Vital for brain, nervous and immune system function, cardiovascular health as well as for energy production, B12 deficiency symptoms often manifest late and may be irreversible, making it critical to maintain healthy levels throughout our lifespan.

 Sources of vitamin B12